jhsoftware/SimpleDNS-Docs/docs/ht_secure.md

     This prevents a variant of the so-called [birthday attack](http://en.wikipedia.org/wiki/Birthday_attack) where the hacker sends queries for different sub-names and responds without the question section in order to increase his chances.

-Additionally we recommend that you:
+Additionally, we recommend that you:

 1) Use random port numbers for outbound requests (enabled by default).
 See [Options dialog / DNS / Outbound Requests](wd_opt_dnsout.md) section.